DG-20/DG-20/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on strengthening my wev development skills to develop a personal portfolio!
+- 🔭 I’m currently working on strengthening my we development skills to develop a personal portfolio!
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...